besnarda/scripts-inserm2019/README.md

 # scripts-inserm2019
-all my scripts in bash R python used during my inserm contract
+All my scripts in bash R python used during my inserm contract